 Sarah MacKenzie, simply known as Mac, is introduced as a Major come Season 2.
 Because who doesn’t love a beautiful, tough, intelligent, authority figure to dote on.
 But this stunning woman can also act, and really helped the show soar.

-Catherine Bell was working as a massage therapist for 8 years before making it big, one of her clients was singer Peter Gabriel, and Bell’s first role was a one liner to Gabriel on the short-lived 1990 sitcom Sugar and Spice.
+Catherine Bell was working as a massage therapist for eight years before making it big, one of her clients was singer Peter Gabriel, and Bell’s first role was a one-liner to Gabriel on the short-lived 1990 sitcom Sugar and Spice.
 She also was Isabella Rossellini’s nude body double for the 1992 film Death Becomes Her.
-This is where she met her future husband, Adam Beason, who was the director’s Robert Zemeckis’s assistant.
+This is where she met her future husband, Adam Beason, who was director Robert Zemeckis’ assistant.

-Catherine is a spokesperson for the Thyroid Cancer Survivor Association as she was diagnosed with thyroid cancer in her 20s but luckily has been cancer free since.
-Today she is 53 years old, and recently wrapped up the seventh and final season of Hallmark’s magical series, Good Witch.
-She and Adam Beason have two children together named Gemma and son Ronan, but the couple divorced in 2021.
+Catherine is a spokesperson for the Thyroid Cancer Survivor Association as she was diagnosed with the disease in her 20s, but luckily has been cancer free since.
+Today she is 53 years old,and recently wrapped up the seventh and final season of Hallmark’s magical series, Good Witch.
+She and Adam Beason have two children together named Gemma and Ronan, but the couple divorced in 2011.
 Bell is a practicing scientologist, and since 2012 has been living with fellow Scientologist, photographer and party planner Brooke Daniells in Los Angeles.

 Who was your favorite member of the JAG team?
 Do you watch any of the NCIS spinoffs?